TryGhost/docs/content/install/local.md

 `ghost-cli` is an npm module that can be installed with `npm` or `yarn` on a local machine.
 There is no requirement to use a non-root user for a local install.
 Installing on the root user removes the need to use `sudo`.

-Use:
 ```
 npm i -g ghost-cli@latest
 ```

 `@latest` ensures the latest version of the  `ghost-cli` is installed.
 Using yarn, adjust this to:
 ```
 yarn global add ghost-cli@latest
 ```